Search

 Airport facilities

-Inside the terminal, there’s a check-in area for both of the airlines that service this airport: interCaribbean and Caicos Express.
+Inside the terminal, there’s a check-in area for both airlines: interCaribbean and Caicos Express.
 Neither of them has special lines reserved for premium customers and you can walk up to the counters easily, as the airport never gets very busy.
 In general, these airlines require a paper boarding pass and can be rather strict about baggage weight, so make sure you’ve packed carefully and stayed within your weight limit.

 Before security, there’s a small cafe called the Cockpit Lounge, where you can grab a last-minute snack and a cup of coffee.
-It’s only open for breakfast and lunch and the cafe’s hours – as with many establishments on the islands – can fluctuate.
-The airport also has a Scotiabank ATM if you need some cash.
+It’s only open for breakfast and lunch, but its hours can be as relaxed as the island vibe, so don’t count on it being open late.

 Parking

 The airport has a small open-air parking lot across from the terminal building – all you have to do is cross the street and it’s right there.
 There’s no charge to park your car there.
 This is also where you can leave your rental vehicle when you return it.
-Remember when driving around Turks and Caicos that they drive on the left-hand side of the road.
+Just remember the golden rule of the road here: they drive on the left.

 Car rental facilities

 The rental car office is located inside the terminal, just to the right as you come inside.
 But since the weather is pretty much always great here, you’ll also find rental car company employees stationed in the parking lot.
-Tony’s Car Rental and Nathan’s Car Rental are the most well-liked operators here (as the locals told me when I was visiting) and you can book cars or Jeeps with them before arrival or when you arrive at the airport.
+Tony’s Car Rental and Nathan’s Car Rental are the most well-liked operators (as the locals told me when I was visiting).
+You can book cars or Jeeps with them before arrival or when you arrive at the airport.

 Another option is to rent a golf cart at the airport – a very popular way to get around this small island.
-These come in four or six seat formations.
-If you have a lot of luggage, you’ll need to drop your bags off with a taxi beforehand, as the golf carts don’t have much storage space.
+Golf carts are available for rent, but if you have a lot of luggage, you’ll need to arrange a taxi for your bags first, as storage is minimal.
 But the car rental companies can also arrange for your luggage to be dropped off at your accommodation when hiring a golf cart through them.

 My personal preference, though, is to rent a scooter.
 Both of these companies can organize a similar deal, with scooters delivered to your accommodation.
 When the weather’s so great, you’ll want to soak it up as much as possible, and zipping around on a scooter is the perfect way to do that.